-Glow has entered a collaborative partnership with a Health Canada licensed producer ("MEDZ") for cannabis product manufacturing.
-Glow will perform manufacturing services within a dedicated facility under the quality and compliance control of MEDZ.
-Glow will operate its own equipment as a contractor of MEDZ, but all products are released under MEDZ license.
-The Company has continued the build out and testing of this manufacturing facility but it is not in use yet.
+Glow entered into a collaborative partnership with a Health Canada licensed producer ("MEDZ") for cannabis product manufacturing.
+Glow performs manufacturing services within a dedicated facility under the quality and compliance control of MEDZ.
+Glow operates its own equipment as a contractor of MEDZ, but all products are released under MEDZ license.